 The Executive Unlimited Potential functions under the Crittenton Foundation.
 The committee meets every 3rd Thursday of the month from 2-3pm.
 The committee is currently seeking a new executive member.
 If you are a UP donor, motivated to support our mission (support the employees. hospital, and the community) available to attend monthly meetings, please call Bernie Hung at ext.
 5521.

-These children and seniors are ones submitted by Rochester’s Neighborhood House.
+A huge heart-felt thanks to all who contributed and brought in gifts for the 2013 Christmas Giving Tree for the Rochester Neighborhood House.
+Over 400 gifts ranging from toys, clothing, scarves, blankets and much more were collected for children and seniors within our community!
 Neighborhood House offers assistance for people who are unemployed, elderly, or dealing with a serious illness, to name just a few.
 It is a community service organization serving the greater Rochester area.

 The Employee Unlimited Potential (UP) is a Harvest Sponsor/$5,000 for the Raising Rochester project developed by Dr. Jay Mitchell, Pediatrician on staff at Crittenton.
 We are 1 of 22 host sites of 3 neighboring communities.
 The Raising Rochester is a program that will support thousands of raised garden beds in the Greater Rochester Area to grow produce and 50% of the harvest will be donated to local food pantries.
 There are currently 117 beds and at least 50-60 beds on the waiting list for the spring of 2014.
 A minimum of 35% will be sold at farmer’s market or to local businesses with the proceeds used to support the ongoing programs of KidzKare, the Michigan 501C3 non-profit that runs Raising Rochester and that benefits children and families in the Greater Rochester Area.
 The remaining 15% will be offered to the bed hosts for their own personal use.